zesty-co/terraform-kompass-compute/README.md

       s3VpcEndpointID: "vpce-1234567890abcdef0"
 ```

-## Using IAM Roles for Service Accounts (IRSA)
+### Use IAM Roles for Service Accounts (IRSA)

-By default the module creates EKS Pod Identity roles for the Kompass Compute controller components.
+By default, the module creates Pod Identity roles for the Kompass Compute controller components.

-If you want to use IRSA (IAM Roles for Service Accounts) instead, set the `enable_irsa` variable to `true`
-and provide the OIDC provider ARN using the `irsa_oidc_provider_arn` variable.
+To use IRSA (IAM Roles for Service Accounts) instead, set the `enable_irsa` variable to `true` and provide the OIDC provider ARN using the `irsa_oidc_provider_arn` variable.

-Optionally, you can disable EKS Pod Identity by setting `enable_pod_identity` to `false`.
+Optionally, you can disable Pod Identity by setting `enable_pod_identity` to `false`.

 ```hcl
 module "kompass_compute" {